Meet MOOCs: These Online Certifications Will Help You With Your Soft Skills

 Bragging rights: Language certification (in beta)

 Adam Hardy is staff writer at The Penny Hoarder.
-He lives off a diet of stale puns and iced coffee.
-Read his full bio here.
+He covers the gig economy, entrepreneurship and unique ways to make money Read his full bio here.